ChimeHQ/ConcurrencyPlus/README.md

 # ConcurrencyPlus
 Utilities for working with Swift Concurrency

-This is a really small library with some type and extensions that may be useful when working with Swift's concurrency system.
+This is a really small library with some types and extensions that may be useful when working with Swift's concurrency system.

 - A `TaskQueue` for queuing tasks in FIFO ordering
 - `CheckedContinuation` extensions for improved ergonomics